DiSSCo/dissco.github.io/HerbariumSheets/RBGEHerbariumSheet.md

 * Adobe Photoshop Elements

 We also use a number of applications and tools that have been built in house

-### Camera Settings

-## Other Sources
-Section for links out to other related resources e.g blog posts, journal articles

 ## Authors